mmgen/mmgen-wallet/doc/wiki/cmds/command-help-autosign.md

-      --longhelp        Print help message for long (global) options -c, --coins c         Coins to sign for (comma-separated list) -I, --no-insert-check Don’t check for device insertion -l, --seed-len N      Specify wallet seed length of ‘N’ bits (for setup only) -L, --led             Use status LED to signal standby, busy and error -m, --mountpoint M    Specify an alternate mountpoint 'M'
+      --longhelp        Print help message for long (global) options -c, --coins c         Coins to sign for (comma-separated list) -I, --no-insert-check Don’t check for device insertion -k, --keys-from-file F Use wif keys listed in file ‘F’ for signing non-MMGen inputs.
+The file may be MMGen encrypted if desired.
+The ‘setup’ operation creates a temporary encrypted copy of the file in volatile memory for use during the signing session, thus permitting the deletion of the original file for increased security.
+  -l, --seed-len N      Specify wallet seed length of ‘N’ bits (for setup only) -L, --led             Use status LED to signal standby, busy and error -m, --mountpoint M    Specify an alternate mountpoint 'M'